officiallysingh/spring-boot-problem-handler/README.md

 Any existing advice can be referred to weave the custom advice into the framework.

-A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether the application is Spring Web and Spring Webflux, but few advices are conditional such as for Handling Security, OpenAPI and Dao related exceptions, which are elaborated in their respective sections.
+A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether the application is Spring Web or Spring Webflux, but few advices are conditional such as for Handling Security, OpenAPI and Dao related exceptions, which are elaborated in their respective sections.

 ## Features